An Exploration of Default Images in Text-to-Image Generation: Introduction

-We argue that studying default images is important for the creative practice of prompt engineering for TTI.
-When a generative model responds with default images, it is a clear indication that the prompt given to the model is not understood by the model.
-At the same time, default images reveal gaps in the TTI model's vocabulary and limits in its capabilities.
-Consider, for instance, a creative practitioner prompting a generative model with the Tagalog word ``pagpag'' (referring to a dish made from leftover food scavenged from garbage dumps) and receiving a default image back (e.g., a painting of a woman with a cloud above her face).
-This is a clear indication that term was not understood and the practitioner should revise the wording of the prompt to improve the generated images.
-Default images can put an early end to a potentially unfruitful pathway in the practitioner's prompting of the model.
-However, default images could also derail the creative process and the quest to generate the desired image.
-Therefore, default images and their recognition play a crucial role in the creative practice of prompt engineering and for discovering the limits of what a TTI model is capable of.
-To date, default images have not been investigated in prior research.
+Default images reveal gaps in the generative model's vocabulary and capabilities.
+For instance, a creative practitioner may prompt a TTI model with the Tagalog word \textit{``pagpag''} (referring to a dish made from leftover food scavenged from garbage dumps), resulting in a default image (e.g., a painting of a woman with a cloud covering her face).
+This indicates that the prompt was not understood and the practitioner should revise the wording to improve the generated image.
+Default images can put an early end to a potentially unfruitful pathway in the practitioner's prompting of the TTI model, but they can also derail the entire creative process, leading the user to abandon the quest to generate their desired image (cf. Section~\ref{sec:inportance}).
+Therefore, default images and their recognition play a crucial role in the creative practice of prompt engineering and for discovering the limits of TTI models and their (computational) creativity.
+Understanding how generative systems respond to unfamiliar or ill-formed prompts is essential for designing interactive systems that support creative exploration and for providing feedback to users.
+In human–AI co-creation, unexpected outputs (such as default images) can disrupt the feedback loop between user intent and system output, introducing ambiguity or undifferentiation.
+This undermines trust, perceived accuracy, usability, and user agency \cite{Kreminski2025,Honeycutt202063,Riveiro2021}.
+The misalignment between user intent and outputs can lead to frustration and a sense of lost control over the creative process \cite{Louie2020}.
+Investigating the phenomenon of default images contributes to broader HCI discussions on transparency, interpretability, and the design of meaningful interactions with generative models.
+Default images have not received attention in prior research.